If you’re having trouble getting a good night’s rest, try drinking kefir for sleep.

 5. Is kefir keto-friendly?

-Kefir is rich in healthy fats and probiotics, making it an excellent food for the keto diet.
-Avoid drinking kefir with added sugars!
-Sugary foods will kick you out of ketosis.
+Kefir is packed with healthy fats and probiotics, making it a great choice for the keto diet.
+Just be sure to avoid drinking kefir with added sugars, as they can quickly kick you out of ketosis and hinder fat-burning.

 6. Why does kefir help with sleep?